Parker County Courthouse in Weatherford, Texas

 Parker County stretches from the western edge of the DFW metroplex into ranching and farming country — Weatherford, Aledo, Springtown, Willow Park, Brock, and Peaster.
 New construction is concentrated in the eastern corridor, and the Parker County Appraisal District’s mass-appraisal models absorb those sales and apply them broadly, pushing values up on existing homes that have nothing in common with the new development nearby.
 Aging roofs, deferred maintenance, rural acreage — none of it shows up in the model.

-About 11% of Parker County owners protested in 2024, and about 65% of those protests resulted in a reduction.
 That means thousands of property owners are overpaying without ever having questioned it.
 The process is free, the deadline is firm, and the tools below will get you started.

 Property Tax Protest Service